Finding a music manager

 There’s no such thing as a standard contract, so don’t be afraid of disputing any points and taking time to make sure the deal is fair for you.
 Look at how much your manager is getting.
 Pay particular attention to clauses dealing with how your manager will get paid and how your manager’s expenses will be handled, as well as the length of time the contract lasts.

 Contracts can be complicated, but if you’re a member of the MU then you are not alone.
 Our Contract Advisory Service covers management, recording, publishing contracts, and other music agreement you may be presented with.
 We get an experienced music business solicitor to look over the contract and advise on whether or not it’s a good deal.
 If it’s not, then they can advise on how to make it better.
-This service is available to every MU member – even full time students on the £20 subscription rate – and all it takes to get the ball rolling is a call or email to your MU Regional Office
+This service is available to every MU member and all it takes to get the ball rolling is a call or email to your MU Regional Office

 Manage yourself